wp-plugins/readability-buttons/readme.txt

 == Upgrade Notice ==

+= 2.0.4 =
+* Remove unused styles and script files for better performance

 = 2.0.3 =
 * Moving plugin development repo from WordPress.org to GitHub.
 You can find the new repo at https://github.com/sparanoid/readability-buttons